 Bisno, H. (1988).
 Managing conflict.
 Newbury Park, CA: Sage Publications.

 Brown, L. (1983).
 Managing conflict at organizational interfaces.
 Reading, MA: Addison-Wesley.

 Coover, V., et al. (1985).
 Resource manual for a living revolution.
 Philadelphia: New Society.

 Ilich, J. (1992).
 Dealbreakers and breakthroughs: The ten most common negotiation mistakes and how to overcome them.
-New York: John Wiley & Sons.
+New York, NY: John Wiley & Sons.

 Sun Tzu (1988).
 The art of war.
 (T. Cleary, trans.)
 Boston: Shambhala.
 (Original work written 500 B.C.)